SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 ### Workaround

 Instead of using an encrypted `PlayerItem`, create a custom player item and handle key loading via an `AVAssetResourceLoaderDelegate`.

+## Device auto-lock may not be prevented during video playback (FB20938762)

+On iOS 26 and later, the device screen may dim and eventually auto-lock during video playback, even when `preventsDisplaySleepDuringVideoPlayback` is set to `true` for an `AVPlayer` (the default behavior).

+### Workaround

+This issue is caused by a Picture in Picture regression introduced in iOS 26.
+Avoid dynamically changing the value of `VideoView.supportsPictureInPicture(_:)` or `SystemVideoView.supportsPictureInPicture(_:)` while a video view is visible.